acgetchell/mundus-atrox/src/journals/sixteenth.md

 1. *Benjamin* tries to find its weaknesses.
 He finds out it’s a Purple Worm and it has no weaknesses.
 2. *Steve* throws daggers in the girth worm’s mouth, doing 11 HP damage.
 3. *Actias* casts bane and hits (it has low charisma)
-4. *CoralKing* uses shadow step to move behind the person thing.
+4. *CoralKing* uses Shadow Step to move behind the person thing.
 He hits it for 6 HP damage.
 5. *Tysnera* casts Banishment and the girth worm disappears!
 A massive hole is left in the ground where it was.
 6. *Viker* tries to compliment him and asks what he wants.
 He doesn’t respond.
 7. He waves his hand and a telekinetic force slams into *Tysnera*, blasting her into the girth hole behind us, doing 24 HP damage.
 She makes her CON saving throw, but is still falling.
 8. I try casting Hold Person, and fail.
 I declare a Vow of Enmity.
-9. *Tasbros* casts confusion and it doesn’t affect him.
+9. *Tasbros* casts Confusion and it doesn’t affect him.
 He uses a magic seeking spell and now looks confused.

 Round 2